axieinfinity/ronin-documentation/docs/basics/dapps/ron-staking.md

 # RON Staking
 RON Staking is an app where token holders can choose validators to delegate their RON to, manage their stake, and claim rewards.

-To access the portal, visit [https://app.roninchain.com/staking](https://app.roninchain.com/staking)
+To access RON Staking, visit [https://app.roninchain.com/staking](https://app.roninchain.com/staking)

 <img src={ronStaking} width={1440} />